jyjblrd/Low-Cost-Mocap/README.md

 In another terminal window, run `python3 api/index.py` to start the backend server.
 This is what receives the camera streams and does motion capture computations.

+You may need to install the pseyepy python library.
+Instructions to do so are here: [https://github.com/bensondaled/pseyepy](https://github.com/bensondaled/pseyepy)

 ## Documentation
 The documentation for this project is admittedly pretty lacking, if anyone would like to put type definitions in the Python code that would be amazing and probably go a long way to helping the readability of the code.
 Feel free to also use the [discussion](https://github.com/jyjblrd/Mocap-Drones/discussions) tab to ask questions.